binref/refinery/README.md

 The refinery requires at least **Python 3.7**.
 It is recommended to install it into its own [virtual environment][venv]:
-The package has a **lot** of dependencies, and installing it into your global Python is somewhat prone to dependency conflicts.
+The package can pull in a **lot** of dependencies, and installing it into your global Python is somewhat prone to version conflicts.
 Also, since the toolkit introduces a large number of new commands, there is a good chance that some of these will clash on some systems, and keeping them in their own separate virtual environment is one way to prevent that.